-It is the policy of Kalamazoo Regional Educational Service Agency that no discriminating practices based on race, color, national origin, sex (including sexual orientation or sexual identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information or any other legally protected category be allowed during any program, activity, service or in employment.
-The following positions at Kalamazoo RESA have been designated to handle inquiries regarding the non discrimination policy: Interim Superintendent Tom Zahrt and Assistant Superintendent Mindy Miller.
+It is the policy of Kalamazoo Regional Educational Service Agency that no discriminating practices based on race, color, national origin, sex (including sexual orientation or sexual identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information (collectively, "Protected Classes") or any other legally protected category be allowed during any program, activity, service or in employment.
+The following positions at Kalamazoo RESA have been designated to handle inquiries regarding the nondiscrimination policy: Mindy Miller & Isaac Carter.